-When you convert temperature readings from Centigrade to Fahrenheit or money from Japanese Yen to US Dollars, the original values remain the same.
+When you convert temperature readings from Celsius to Fahrenheit or money from Japanese yen to U.S. dollars, the original values remain the same.
 They are just represented in a different form.

-One example of encoding is when you can convert a huge .WAV audio file to a tiny .MP3 that you can easily send to a friend via email.
-The files are encoded in different formats but will play the exact same song.
+One example of encoding is when you convert a huge .WAV audio file to a tiny .MP3 file that you can easily send to a friend via email.
+The files are encoded in different formats but will play the same song.

 The primary purpose of encoding is to make data safely and adequately consumable by different users using various systems.
 The idea is to make the data readable and available to all possible end-users.
 Encoding can be likened to effectively translating text from Hebrew, for instance, to English, making the information digestible for more users.

 Without character encoding, a website will display text a lot differently than intended.
 Improper encoding spoils text readability, which may also result in search engines failing to display data correctly or machines to process inputs incorrectly.